christoskatsandris/VaccinationAppointments/README.md

 Disclaimer: No personal information is stored.

 In case of an unhandled exception (crash), don't worry!
 You can safely discard it and run the program once again!
+Of course, I'll be happy to hear from you, so as to correct it as fast as possible!